Manuel Antonio National Park

-Then there are the beaches.
+Then, there are the beaches.
 Another reason foreigners and locals alike flock here is to partake in some of the best snorkeling and kayaking in the country.
-The best vantage point in which to marvel at the coastline is from a two-person, open-seat ocean kayak.
-Guided kayak adventures begin near Pez Vela Marina in the town of Quepos, and wind along Manuel Antonio's unspoiled coastline.
-As for snorkeling, be sure to head to the beaches of Biesanz Bay, where you can go for a swim and enjoy a picnic on the sand.
-Then you can dive in the water and swim just offshore, where a long coral reef home to colorful marine life is waiting for you.
+The ideal vantage point to marvel at the coastline is from a two-person, open-seat ocean kayak.

 Your kayak adventure begins near Pez Vela Marina